Keep Raising Luminaries & Books for Littles free and accessible for readers who can’t afford a paywall.

 Transparency & Cahoots!

 I’ve purchased Milo’s Museum in both electronic and print for discussing with kids in my local community.
-Zetta Elliott is a member of the Raising Luminaries Patreon community.
+Zetta Elliott is a member of the Raising Luminaries support community.
 But I’ve been gushing about her books since long before we met.

 Stay Curious, Stand Brave, and Represent